The pandemic has a new epicenter: Indonesia

 The president has stopped short of a nationwide lockdown but ordered restrictions in Java and Bali, including closing places of worship, schools, shopping malls and sports facilities, reducing public-transit capacity and limiting restaurants to takeout.
 The restrictions are set to expire Tuesday, but officials are weighing whether to extend them.

-Only about 15% of Indonesia’s 270 million people have received a dose of a coronavirus vaccine, and just 6% are fully inoculated.
+Only about 15 per cent of Indonesia’s 270 million people have received a dose of a coronavirus vaccine, and just 6 per cent are fully inoculated.
 Indonesia has relied heavily on the vaccine made by Sinovac Biotech, a Chinese company, which has proved less effective than other shots.
 At least 20 Indonesian doctors who were fully vaccinated with Sinovac have died from the virus.

 This past week, the United States donated 4.5 million doses of the Moderna vaccine to Indonesia.
 Officials said the first priority would be to give booster shots to nearly 1.5 million health workers.